-In 2013, more than 11,000 people were injured by fireworks around the 4th of July with eight deaths reported.
-Many of these injuries were caused by people who were using fireworks while intoxicated.
-Therefore if you plan on drinking to celebrate, it may be best to go to a professional show (with a designated driver, of course) or let a sober family member or friend run the display.
+In 2013, over 11,000 individuals were injured by fireworks around the 4th of July, with eight reported deaths.
+A significant number of these accidents were linked to alcohol use while handling fireworks.
+If you plan to celebrate with alcohol, it's advisable to either attend a professional fireworks show (with a designated driver) or let a sober family member or friend manage the display.

 Johnson Law: Your Partner for a Safe and Fun Holiday

 At Johnson Law, our community is our priority.
 So we hope that everyone has a safe and enjoyable holiday.
 By following these simple precautions, you can celebrate Independence Day without the worry of injuries.
 If, unfortunately, you've already experienced a firework-related injury, our team is here to provide a free consultation to discuss your firework personal injury lawsuit.